Danail57/Beginner_Python_Exercises/README.md

 # Python_exercises
-In this repository there are a wide variety of Python exercises for beginners.
+In this repository there are a wide variety of Python exercises.